Enough People Are Taking Oxycodone In Seattle That Puget Sound Mussels Are Now Flooded With Opioids

 “What we eat and what we excrete goes into the Puget Sound.
 It’s telling me there’s a lot of people taking oxycodone in the Puget Sound area.”

-While the amount of opioids that were found in the Puget Sound are much smaller than the dose an individual would ever take, this new research has shown that the use of opioids by individuals has an effect that trickles down to other species.
+While the amount of opioids that were found in Puget Sound are much smaller than the dose an individual would ever take, this new research has shown that the use of opioids by individuals has an effect that trickles down to other species.

 Lanksbury further elaborated that people should be concerned with not just the levels of oxycodone use in Seattle, but also with the fact that opioids are causing pollution in what should be pristine waters.